gsmservice-pl/messaging-sdk-typescript/docs/sdks/senders/README.md

 ## setDefault

 Set default sender name to one of the senders names already defined on your account.
-Default sender name can be used while sending messages when you not pass any other defined sender to `Sms` object while sending message.
+Default sender name can be used while sending messages when you not pass any other defined sender to `SmsMessage` object while sending message.

 This endpoint accepts a path `sender` parameter with empty request body.
 You should pass the full sender name to set it as default on your account.